randa-mu/blocklock-solidity/README.md

     This TypeScript library supports the following Solidity types: `uint256`, `int256`, `address`, `string`, `bool`, `bytes32`, `bytes`, `uint256[]`, `address[]`, and `struct`.
 2. **Blocklock Request**

     Interact with the on-chain contract at `blocklock.requestBlocklock()` to create a blocklock request.
 Submit the encrypted data and specify the chain height for decryption.
-After request is stored, and a `requestId` is generated for tracking.
+After your request is stored, a `requestId` is generated for tracking.
 3. **Decryption**

     Once the specified block number is reached, a callback function (`receiveBlocklock（）`) will be triggered to deliver the decryption key, allowing the unlocking of encrypted data.